Fir3n0x/DSL-Project/README.md

 # DSL OTHELLO

-## 1 -Project Overview
+## 1 - Project Overview

-This project is a Domain-Specific Language (DSL) built with **Langium**.
-It allows users to generate and play games in different modes, including Human vs Human, Human vs AI, AI vs AI and Human vs LLM.
-The system supports both visual (HTML/JS) and headless evaluation modes.
-The DSL programs define game rules, initial board setups, and AI strategies.
-This project demonstrates the integration of language engineering, AI reasoning, and interactive gameplay.
+This project is a Domain-Specific Language (DSL) built with **Langium** for specifying and generating Othello-like games and their associated AI players.
+It supports multiple board topologies, several gameplay variants, and different play modes ranging from human-only matches to AI- and LLM-driven games.
+The system can be executed either visually (HTML/JS frontend).
+A strong emphasis is put on combining classical algorithmic AI with modern LLM-based agents.
+Overall, the project showcases language engineering, game modeling, and AI integration within a single framework.

 ![Screenshot home project](./media/home.png)
 ![Screenshot variant 1 project](./media/variant1.png)